NHS Compensation Payouts Guide

 - Loss of earnings – you may also be able to claim for compensation if you have to take off from work due to your injury.
-If you may never return to work, then you can also claim for future loss of earnings.
+If you can never return to work, then you can also claim for future loss of earnings.

-- Care claim – if you need assistance during your recovering from a carer, you may receive compensation for that help as well.
+- Care claim – if you need assistance during your recovery from a carer, you may receive compensation for that help as well.
 In more serious cases where care is needed indefinitely, either by a loved one or a professional carer, then those costs can be claimed also.

 No Win No Fee

 At Patient Claim Line, we operate on a no win, no fee basis.
-This means that when you work with us to pursue your NHS negligence claim, you have peace of mind knowing that there is no fees to pay if the case is unsuccessful.
+This means that when you work with us to pursue your NHS negligence claim, you have peace of mind knowing that there are no fees to pay if the case is unsuccessful.
 The fees incurred for legal assistance are only obtained if compensation is awarded after a successful claim.
 If there is no award paid, you don’t owe us anything.

 A no win, no fee arrangement takes away any worry about financial means when bringing a claim against the NHS.
 Our solicitors understand you need to focus on getting back to the life you knew before the negligence occurred, so we work diligently on your case without putting an additional burden on your shoulders.

-Why Choose PCL
+Why Choose Patient Claim Line

 If you think you have a claim because of negligence after visiting the NHS, get in touch with us today.
 You can call 0330 107 5328 to receive free guidance on your case, or simply complete the claim form online.